robertschmidt54/UnixTutorial_BCBWorkshop/README.md

 srun --nodes 1 --tasks 8 --mem 16G --time 14:00:00 --pty bash
 ```

 We have just requested a node on the HPC class cluster with 8 CPUs and 16 GB of RAM.
 Should be enough to run our pipeline in a decently short time.
 This will also let us get past the 5 GB limit of our home directory, and let us experiment with all these commands.
+You can always play around with the memory and number of CPUs to see how that helps scale our work.

 Let's get the data.
 We will start with the genome and annotation file.
 Let's make a new project directory called ```RNASeq``` and change to it.
 Then we can make a new directory called ```RefGenome``` and change to it.